onehoon/ClawHUD/README.md

 ClawHUD is a lightweight performance HUD built specifically for supported **MSI Claw** handhelds on **Windows 11**.

 It displays FPS, CPU/GPU telemetry, memory usage, fan speed, power, and battery information without injecting into games or hooking their rendering pipeline.
-The production HUD is designed around preserving **VRR**, **Intel XeFG**, and **OptiScaler** compatibility.
+The production HUD is designed around preserving **VRR** compatibility.

 ---

 ## Supported devices

-ClawHUD currently supports only the following MSI Claw board IDs:
+ClawHUD currently supports only the following MSI Claw model:

 | Device | Board ID |
 | --- | --- |